 This kind of garment can be brought privately, or on the Internet from a well-known auction site, or from a specialist dealer.
 One such that we have some personal experience of is oldnautibits.com, an aviation and naval collectibles specialist north west of Yeovil.
 There is something to be said for buying from a specialist (and an enthusiast).

 Should you send (or bring) such a jacket to us (Irvin, USAAF B3 etc) we will raise an estimate (for which we have to charge - it can take a very long time to do properly) and once you have signified your approval, commence work.
-I think it a good idea to insert a brief word explaining to some extent how we arrive at our prices - some customers have been surprised at their estimates and it is handy to know in advance very roughly what to expect - although there are always surprises.
+I think it a good idea to insert a brief word explaining to some extent how we arrive at our prices - some customers have been surprised at their estimates and it is handy to know in advance very roughly what to expect - although there are always surprises, not ALL of them nasty.

 Irvin flying jackets – Why is my estimate larger than the national debt of Togo ?